Manta-Network/docs/docs/concepts/proofkey.md

 ## No gas fees!

 Even though the first step involves checking some on-chain data, neither the prover nor the verifier post any transactions there.
-This means that both steps of the ProofID protocol happen off-chain, sparing the user of any gas fees!
+This means that both steps of the Proof Key protocol happen off-chain, sparing the user of any gas fees!